FIFA bans Rubiales for 3 years for forced kiss on Spain player

-: FIFA announced Monday it had imposed a three-year ban on former Spanish football chief Luis Rubiales following his forced kiss on the lips of World Cup winner Jenni Hermoso.
+FIFA ANNOUNCED ON Monday it had imposed a three-year ban on former Spanish football chief Luis Rubiales following his forced kiss on the lips of World Cup winner Jenni Hermoso.

 Rubiales, who repeatedly insisted the kiss was consensual, resigned as head of the Spanish football federation in September.
 “The FIFA disciplinary committee has banned Luis Rubiales, the former president of the Spanish Football Association (RFEF), from all football-related activities at national and international levels for three years,” the Zurich-based organisation said in a statement. headtopics.com